 I’m full on embracing all that is the season and loving the slow cooked dinners.
 BUT (and I’d like to point out that I realise how totally ridiculous this sounds) they are well, SLOW.

-(Don’t worry, I’ve also included instructions for slow cooker and oven cooking this Beef Bourguignon recipe too!)
+This recipe is so simple, I used a pressure cooker, but I have also included instructions for slow cooker and oven cooking this Beef Bourguignon recipe too!)

 How do you make Beef Bourguignon?